|

 Kingsley, Grace, "Reminiscences of Henry Walthall," The New Movie Magazine, August 1931, pp. 76-77, 101-3.
 "The beloved 'Little Colonel' relates his recollections of the glamorous days of film making."
 Includes two photos including the gorgeous one at the end of the Biography page.

-Parton, Lemuel F. "Fade-outs," Vanity Fair, July 1932, pp.18-19, 56, 60).
-Just one sentence on Henry Walthall but it does offer two rare photos.
+Parton, Lemuel F. "Fade-outs," Vanity Fair, July 1932, pp. 18-19, 56, 60).
+Just one sentence on Henry Walthall but it does offer two photos, the earlier photo is used in Walthall's bio in the Hollywood Forever directory and the later one I have not seen anywhere else.

 Rankin, Ruth, "The Little Colonel Marches Back," Photoplay, June 1934, pp. 70, 95-7.
 Interesting article on Walthall being "rediscovered" by the talkies which was written after the success of Viva Villa.
 Also discusses Walthall's illness before the filming of Birth of a Nation (again, no specifics).
 Includes 3 photos including a rare shot from Men in White.